philchute/ASP-site/wwwroot/markdown/ccgs.md

 # Customizable Card Games (CCGs)

-This page provides an overview of active Customizable Card Games (CCGs) in North America as of December 2025 and some links to resources.
+This page provides an overview of active Customizable Card Games (CCGs), also known as Trading Card Games (TCGs), in North America as of December 2025 along with some links and resources.
+There is also some information about games that are not available, as well as some boxed and living card games which share some CCG elements.
-This is as much to organize my own thoughts as it is to provide as service to others, but I hope you are able to find this useful.
+This is as much to organize my own thoughts as it is to provide as service to others, but I hope you find this useful.
 In some ways this is a better organized version of the [wikipedia list of CCGS](https://en.wikipedia.org/wiki/List_of_collectible_card_games).
 Most of the upcoming release dates are gathered from this [article](https://www.vintageccg.com/ccg-news/tcg-release-schedule-2024/).
 A lot of vintage rulebooks are available as PDFs [here](https://www.vintageccg.com/download-rulebooks/).